WJY (New Jersey): Preparation

 Broadcasting radiophone reports in this manner for the first time in history, [makes] possible the successful accomplishment of the following objects:

 Promotion of amity between the nations represented in the greatest international sporting event on record.

 The scientific triumph of simultaneous transmission of the human voice without the aid of wires to audiences in many cities.

 The contribution of financial and material aid in the task of rehabilitating the war-torn and devastated regions of France.

 Aiding establishment and maintenance of a home, hotel and club for enlisted men of the United States Navy and Marine Corps.

 — — "July 2nd Fight Described by Radiophone", The Wireless Age, July 1921, page 10.

 Hopp's overall plan was to raise funds for the American Committee for Devastated France, by recruiting listening locations at selected theaters and halls, which would charge an admission fee that would be donated to the charity.
 However, he needed extensive technical assistance in order to set up the transmission and reception sites.
 Canvasing for individuals with radio expertise, he contacted the head of the American Radio Relay League, Hiram Percy Maxim, who dismissed the idea as impractical.
-Hopp then approached the National Amateur Wireless Association (NAWA), an organization headquartered at 326 Broadway in New York City, that was originally formed under the auspices of the Marconi Wireless Telegraph Company of America, and which became affiliated with the Radio Corporation of America when that company was created in 1919 to take over the American Marconi assets.
+Hopp then approached the National Amateur Wireless Association (NAWA), an organization headquartered at 326 Broadway in New York City, that was originally formed under the auspices of the Marconi Wireless Telegraph Company of America, and which became affiliated with the Radio Corporation of America (RCA) when that company was created in 1919 to take over the American Marconi assets.
 The acting president of NAWA, J. Andrew White (Guglielmo Marconi was the nominal president) was immediately interested, and set out to use his extensive industry and amateur radio contacts to organize the transmission and recruit volunteers to staff receiving sites.